Granite Gear Dagger 22 Backpack Review

 |Mystery Ranch Scree 32||Adjustable||$189||Wms Mystery Ranch Scree 32|

 |REI Traverse 35||Fixed Length||Included||$139||Wms REI Traverse 35|

 The Granite Gear Dagger 22 is a great little pack that has the same layout as a multi-day ultralight-style backpack but is lower volume and more convenient to use than a roll-top or a pack with a top lid.
 The features I like the best are the removable hip belt and the daisy chains on the shoulder straps, which are features you don’t find on a lot of daypacks.
 I also like how well the pack expands when you fill it up with extra clothes and compress it back again when you pull the side compression straps closed.
 If you’re used using a larger backpack on weekends but want something smaller for day hikes and commuting, I think you’ll appreciate the Granite Gear Dagger 22 Backpack.

-Disclosure: Granite Gear provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Granite Gear provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.